vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/observability-k8s-monitoring-checklist.md

 - _Threshold:_ Expiration within 24 hours
 - _Severity:_ Critical
 - _Metrics:_ `apiserver_client_certificate_expiration_seconds_count`
-- _Notes:_ A client certificate expiration will result in the affected client/s getting an authorization failure and will be unable to carry out their function.
+- _Notes:_ A client certificate expiration will prevent cluster components from authenticating with each other, rendering them unable to carry out their function.

 ## Kubernetes Controller Manager